huggingface/accelerate/docs/source/package_reference/utilities.md

 ## Plugins

 These are plugins that can be passed to the [`Accelerator`] object.
-While they are defined elsewhere in the documentation, for convience all of them are available to see here:
+While they are defined elsewhere in the documentation, for convenience all of them are available to see here:

 [[autodoc]] utils.DeepSpeedPlugin